LoRyder1/LoRyder1.github.io/unit1_projects/Metoer.md

 You have the ability to run commands in a terminal, and Meteor adds one of its built-in 'smart packages' to the project.
 This particular package creates an accounts system that expects an email (or username) and password.
 Smart packages are not just for accounts though.
 There's a range of them already available, with more presumably on the way, and they all allow you to do something cool.

+# The community is extremely supportive

+Nothing attracts me more to a new framework or technology than an active and vibrant community.
+Meteor community is already one of its greatest assets.
+THere's a ton of helpful resources that have spawned from people's love the framework